TheHolyOneZ/RaftModMenu/README.md

+# IMPORTANT

-# IMPORTANT: I accidentally deleted some functions, so some buttons mentioned in the features below are currently missing.
+ I accidentally deleted some functions, so some buttons mentioned in the features below are currently missing.
 Please be patient — I will add them back in the update on 19.05.

 # RaftModMenu